ArduPilot/ardupilot_wiki/common/source/docs/common-avanon-mag.rst

 The `Avionics Anonymous Magnetometer <https://docs.avionicsanonymous.com/devices/minimag>`__ is a high-performance magnetometer for small unmanned vehicles.
 It includes a high-quality Memsic MMC5983MA magnetometer enabling better than 1-degree heading accuracy.
-The device interfaces to your autopilot via a robust `UAVCAN <https://uavcan.org>`__ interface, which provides high reliability connections to peripherals over greater distances than I2C.
+The device interfaces to your autopilot via a robust `DroneCAN <https://dronecan.org>`__ interface, which provides high reliability connections to peripherals over greater distances than I2C.

 .. figure:: ../../../images/AvAnon-MiniMag.png